 - Clinical supervision of clinical and assistant psychologists

-- Line management of a small team of clinical and non-clinical staff
+- Operational leadership of a small team of clinical and non-clinical staff in the delivery of KPIs associated with the contracted work

 Experience and Skills